hazelgrove/patterns-agda/README.md

 ## Decidability

 These files establish the decidability of various judgements.
 Most of these results are fairly obvious.
-- [freshness-decidable.agda](freshness-decidable.agda) proves that the various freshness and unbound-in judgements are decidable.
+- [freshness-decidable.agda](freshness-decidable.agda) proves that the various freshness and binder judgements are decidable.
 - [htyp-decidable.agda](htyp-decidable.agda) proves that equality of types is decidable.
 - [satisfy-decidable.agda](satisfy-decidable.agda) proves that the satisfy, maysatisfy, and satisfyormay functions given in the paper correctly decide whether an expression satisfies an incomplete constraint.
 - [complete-satisfy-decidable.agda](complete-satisfy-decidable.agda) proves decidability of satisfaction for complete constraints.